spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

   }
 ```

 [Data resources](https://developer.hashicorp.com/terraform/language/data-sources) are used to perform read actions in Terraform.
 The Spectro Cloud Terraform provider exposes several data resources to help you make your Terraform code more dynamic.
 The data resource used in the cluster profile is `spectrocloud_pack`.
-This resource enables you to query Palette for information about a specific.
-You can get information about the pack using the data resource, such as unique ID, registry ID, version available, and YAML values.
+This resource enables you to query Palette for information about a specific pack.
+You can get information about the pack using the data resource such as unique ID, registry ID, available versions, and the pack's YAML values.

 Below is the data resource used to query Palette for information about the Kubernetes pack for version `1.24.10`.